SumoLogic/sumologic-documentation/docs/integrations/web-servers/varnish.md

 * In the output plugins section, which is `[[outputs.sumologic]]`
     * `url` - This is the HTTP source URL created in step 3.
 Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.

-Here’s an explanation for additional values set by this Telegraf configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.
+**Do not modify** the following values set by this Telegraf configuration as it will cause the Sumo Logic app to not function correctly.
-* `data_format=“prometheus”` - In the output plugins section, which is `[[outputs.sumologic]]`.
+* `data_format=“prometheus”`.
+In the output plugins section, which is `[[outputs.sumologic]]`.
 Metrics are sent in the Prometheus format to Sumo Logic
 * `Component=“cache”` - In the input plugins section, which is, `[[inputs.varnish]]` - This value is used by Sumo Logic apps to identify application components.
 * `cache_system: “varnish”` - In the input plugins sections.
 In other words, this value identifies the cache system
 * For all other parameters, see [this doc](https://github.com/influxdata/telegraf/blob/master/etc/logrotate.d/telegraf) for more parameters that can be configured in the Telegraf agent globally.